guerillaxgardener/reading-notes/class-14.md

 ### CSS Transforms

-* New CSS property allowing alternative ways to mainpulate CSS elements
+* New CSS property allowing alternative ways to manipulate CSS elements
   * 2D and 3D

 * `rotate` allows 0 to 360 degree rotation of elements